Drilling wells to access groundwater requires a well permit and work must be done by a licensed driller.

 Once the well permit is issued approving the drilling activity, a licensed driller must be engaged and the driller must have sighted the well permit before carrying out the drilling activities.
 Drillers must supply the department with a completed drillers well construction report on the approved form within 30 days of completion of the drilling.

 Complete the drillers well construction report.

-If your application for a well construction permit is successful, and if a condition of the permit requires you to submit water samples, please send water samples to:
+If a condition of the well permit requires you to submit water samples, please send water samples to: